 ACORN-founder Wade Rathke compared Breitbart to circus tycoon P.T.
 Barnum, who is widely credited with coining the popular phrase “there’s a sucker born every minute.”

-“Truth or fiction hardly mattered as long as it drove traffic to his websites, dollars to his pockets, and stirred up a mess,” Rathke said on his blog.
+“Truth or fiction hardly mattered as long as it drove traffic to his websites, dollars to his pockets, and stirred up a mess,” Rathke said .
 “That was his business and that was all he really cared about.”

 Update 2: This story was updated with information about Matt Drudge and Ariana Huffington on March 4.